howtographql/howtographql/content/backend/typescript-apollo/4-adding-a-database.md

 ✔ Generated Prisma Client (3.5.0) to ./node_modules/@prisma/client in 302ms
 ```

-This means that Prisma has automatically generated the Prisma _Client_ based on your data model.
-The Prisma Client contains everything you need to run queries against your database.
+This means that Prisma has automatically generated _Prisma Client_ based on your data model.
+Prisma Client contains everything you need to run queries against your database.
 Just like Nexus it is designed to be completely type-safe.
 By default, Prisma Client is generated in `/node_modules/@prisma/client`, which can be imported and used in your code.

 > *Note:* If for whatever reason you would like to regenerate Prisma Client, you can always do so independent of a migration using the `npx prisma generate` command.